 Drop/add (dropping one class and adding another class in its place) may be done prior to the beginning of the term or during the first three days of the term.
 There are no financial charges for dropping and adding.
-A high school student who wishes to drop their course and add a different course must be eligible for the new course in order to enroll.
-Please see the course description on the Summer Session website to determine any prerequisites.
+A high school student who would like to drop their course and add a different one must be eligible for the new course in order to enroll.
+Please see course descriptions on the Summer Session website to determine any prerequisites.

 What if I need to withdraw from my Duke University course?

 After the first three days of the term when Drop/add ends, students may withdraw from their course(s) for compelling reasons.
 Visiting high school students should contact the Summer Session Office.